When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-- 350W （CE version: 250W）and 380r/min motor, rated as off-road power drive, provides excellent obstacle crossing ability, can easily conquer all urban terrains.
+- 350W （CE version: 250W）and 380r/min motor, rated as an off-road power drive, provides excellent obstacle-crossing ability, and can easily conquer all urban terrains.

 - Front suspension fork with suspension.

-- 36V10.4Ah (374Wh) battery with energy recovery system to improve efficiency and range.
+- 36V10.4Ah (374Wh) battery with an energy recovery system to improve efficiency and range.

 - Built-in USB for charging your smartphone on the go.

-One of the main problems electric bike customers can experience is lack of after sales service.
+One of the main problems electric bike customers can experience is a lack of after-sales service.
 ADO claim to have tackled this problem by setting up a good servicing infrastructure throughout all the major EU countries with a service centre planned for the UK as well.

 The ADO A20 uses a brushless internally geared rear hub motor – these motors are designed to be small, lightweight and efficient.
 This proven technology is likely to provide a long service life with minimal reliability issues.

-There is a removeable 36v 10.4Ah battery which should provide the rider with a claimed maximum range of around 80Km (50 miles) – this will be highly dependent on the rider weight and the amount of assist used.
-I would say a realistic range for day to day riding would be in the 30-50km (20-30 miles) range.
+There is a removable 36v 10.4Ah battery which should provide the rider with a claimed maximum range of around 80Km (50 miles) – this will be highly dependent on the rider’s weight and the amount of assist used.
+I would say a realistic range for day-to-day riding would be in the 30-50km (20-30 miles) range.
 The battery is concealed in the main structural beam and can be easily removed for charging.
-Charging is claimed to take between 4-6 hours which as about right for a battery of this capacity using a 36v 2A charger.
+Charging is claimed to take between 4-6 hours which is about right for a battery of this capacity using a 36v 2A charger.